What better way to spend your family time together than playing a board game that can improve your child’s skills in many aspects?

 Board games are excellent for your toddlers cognitive development as even the simplest of games includes some kind of strategy as well as teaches them many other important skills, such as sharing, communicating, waiting for their turn, and interacting with others.
 More importantly, board games can help strengthen your child’s attention span and ability to focus.
 Also, board games can satisfy your child’s competitive urges and desire to master new skills; skills such as number and shape recognition, grouping and counting, letter recognition and reading, visual perception, color recognition, eye-hand coordination and manual dexterity.
 Even simple board game like Snakes and Ladders can teach them many life skills – even though your luck can totally change in a moment, if you persist you will eventually reach your goal, and possibly even win.
 You can be the last one on the board and still have a chance to win.

 Although in the long run we need to teach values, ethics, academic skills, and the importance of playing by the rules, in the early years the primary goals are helping your child become more self-confident, ambitious, and to enjoy playing with others.
 If you’re playing with more than one child, divide the family into teams, giving each player a job he or she can do well: A younger child may be responsible for rolling the dice (which is important, since that is where the luck comes from), and an older child the job of sorting the Monopoly money or managing pieces.

 As children approach 5, they have more sophisticated thinking skills and can begin to incorporate and exercise their number, letter, and word knowledge in literacy-based games.
 By 6, children may prefer more cognitively challenging games like checkers, which requires – and helps develop – planning, strategy, persistence, and critical thinking skills.
-Here are some of our favorite game picks for 5 and 6-year-olds.

 More Than a Game cafe has more recommended games for kids, grouped by age.